 - EURES Workshop 2 “Economic development and environmental transformations in Europe extractive peripheries (16th-21th centuries)” (EHESS, Paris, 21 November 2018).
 Workshop Program

 - Session at the 9th Tensions of Europe Conference in Luxemburg (July 2019) “Natural Resources in the Age of Mechanization and Digitalization: Technological Change, National Narratives and Transnational Connections”.

 - EURES-GREASE Workshop “Resources, Infrastructures and the Anthropocene: Dialogues between the Global-North and the Global-South”,Caparica Campus, Faculdade de Ciências e Tecnologia da Universidade NOVA de Lisboa, Portugal, 18 - 20 September 2019.

-- The Research Group will be organizer of the 10th Tensions of Europe Conference "Technology, Environment and Resources" at Aarhus University, Denmark, 6-8 July 2022.
+- The Research Group will be organizer of the 10th Tensions of Europe Conference "Technology, Environment and Resources" at Aarhus University, Denmark, 29 June to 1 July 2022.
 Also this conference has been postponed by one year.
 Conference website.

 Joint proposal writing led to the following international collaborative research projects:

 - EurRes project: Challenging Europe: Technology, Environment and the Quest for Resource Security (running 2018-2023).